ni/webvi-examples/Embed WebVI into Content/Readme.md

 **Note:** To view the build output on your machine, click **Locate Directory in Windows Explorer** on the **Document** tab once your application finishes building.

 ## Important Directories
 - **`WebVI`** &mdash; The source code of the WebVI and the build output of the web application.
-Most of the paths and file names are defaults from the **Web Application Project** template in LabVIEW NXG 2.0 Beta.
+Most of the paths and file names are defaults from the **Web Application Project** template in LabVIEW NXG 2.0.
     - **`WebVI/Builds/Web Server/Configuration1/WebApp`** &mdash; The build output of the web application.
 - **`StaticPageResources`** &mdash; The HTML and CSS files that define the static web page.
 This example requires no additional JavaScript.